Ketziel/socialator/README.md

 #What License I done gone used

-Peeper is under the [GPL2](//www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) License.
+Socialator is under the [GPL2](//www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) License.